UNFOLD: Nan Hoover

 Hoover is widely recognized as one of the pioneers of media art and as a "multimedia artist" was way ahead of her time.
 She was a sculptor and painter and engaged in photography, video, installation and performance.
 Hoover was a pioneer in video and performance art in the Netherlands.
 She has exhibited in numerous solo and group exhibitions and participated in prestigious art events such as documenta XI and documenta XIII (Kassel, 1977 and 1987) and the Venice Biennale in 1984.
 Hoover was always looking for the best form to express her ideas.
 In doing so, she changed medium when necessary, while not avoiding extensive technical experiments.
 In her work, Nan Hoover had a clear goal: she wanted to trigger the viewer's imagination.
 She wanted to open a dialogue rather than impose something.
 She used different disciplines to achieve this goal - video, performance, photography, drawing, sculpting and painting - the tools she used were always the same: light, movement, time and space.

-More than ten contemporary artists will perform and present Hoover’s work in a new, unconventional way and experiment with hybrid forms from 3 to 9.30 pm CET.
+More than ten contemporary artists will perform and present Hoover’s work in a new, unconventional way and experiment with hybrid forms.
 The programme includes a text-based sound installation by Sandra Sterle: a reply to a voice message from Nan Hoover that she received 25 years ago, a walking performance in a multimedia installation by Vera Sofia Mota, in which the artist explores the notions of time and movement and a lecture by Davor Sanvincenti about Hoover's notations studies on transposing and expanding the visible forms into a new visual language as well as a commission for a text based reinterpretation by theatermaker Judith de Joode of the work of Nan Hoover.
 The festival also provides a space for reflections on Hoover's oeuvre and its activation.

 Pre-event: LIMA Online